-Training the Hand Workshop: Required, Recommended, and Optional Tools
+Training the Hand Workshop: Tools

 Quality Tools.
-To learn and keep up in the instruction you need quality tools.
-We prefer you do not bring sub-par tools to the class, as you will spend more time tweaking and trying to tune the tool rather than learning woodworking skills.
-Old planes, even those with sentimental value, usually leave a lot to be desired.
-Thin blades, light castings, poor chipbreakers all add up to less than desired results.
-Saws are another area where the right tool makes or breaks the desired results.
-If you are unsure about your tools just drop Rob an email and he can advise you.
+To learn and keep up in the instruction at the Training the Hand Workshop you need quality tools.
+We prefer you do not bring sub-par tools to the class, as you will spend more time tweaking and trying to tune the tools rather than learning woodworking skills.
+Old antique planes and chisels, even those with sentimental value, usually leave a lot to be desired.
+If you are unsure about your tools just email us via the "Contact Us" link on our website and we can advise you.

-Required and Recommended Tools:
+Required Tools:

 -

-Dovetail saw (Rob Cosman's Dovetail Saw recommended)
+Dovetail (rip) saw (Rob Cosman's Dovetail Saw recommended)

 -

-Crosscut Saw (Rob Cosman's Joinery Crosscut Saw recommended)
+Crosscut saw (Rob Cosman's Joinery Crosscut Saw recommended)

 -